-The registration appointment period for fall 2020 will begin on March 20 for veteran students and on March 23 for all other students.
-The first two weeks of registration is the appointment period (March 20 – April 3).
-After that, open enrollment (add/drop) begins on April 4, and continues through the end of the first week of class which is August 28 ,2020.
+The registration appointment period for spring 2023 will begin on October 28 for veteran students and on October 31 for all other students.
+The first two weeks of registration is the appointment period (October 28 - November 10).
+After that, open enrollment (add/drop) begins on November 11, and continues through the end of the first week of class in January.

 The University Registrar assigns each student an appointment.
 Once your appointment time arrives, you can register for courses, and adjust your schedule, 24/7, anytime PeopleSoft is available.
 You DO NOT need to wait for the open enrollment period to adjust your schedule unless you want to add courses that are not available to students in your class during the registration appointment period.
 (See “Registration Guidelines,” below, for an explanation of enrollment priorities and restrictions.)

-Open enrollment will begin on Saturday, April 4, 2020, and end on Friday, August 28, 2020(the end of the first week of class).
+Open enrollment will begin on Friday, November 11, 2022, and end on Friday, January 20, 2023.
 During open enrollment, all courses except for those requiring departmental consent will be open to all Law students for self-enrollment for the remainder of the enrollment period.
 Please note that the Law School's add/drop ends at the end of the first week of class which is before the University's add/drop period ends.

 With self-enrollment, you will know immediately after you submit your selections whether or not you have been placed in a course.

-All 2L and 3L students must meet with their faculty mentor once each semester and have their mentor sign the Mentoring Form.
+All 2L and 3L students must meet with their faculty advisor once each semester and have their advisor sign the Advising Form.
 The signed form must be submitted to the Registrar's Office.
-Failure to submit the form will result an ADV hold being placed on a student's account until the required form is submitted.
-Please see the Mentoring Program tab for additional information.
+Failure to submit the form will result the ADV hold remaining on a student's account until the required form is submitted.
+Please see the Advising Program tab for additional information.

 Course & Class Lists

 Course lists are available on both the Law school web pages and the University Registrar’s web page.
 The Law School’s web pages provide more detailed information, such as grading details, but the University Schedule of Classes list contains the class meeting pattern, and Class Number information you will need to register for courses.
-The University Schedule of Classes for the fall term is available by clicking the link below.
-Please note that the class meeting patterns are also displayed on the Law School course list for the fall term.
-However, to avoid errors in data entry, and duplication of work effort to keep data in sync, this is the last term that the class meeting patterns will be posted on the Law School course lists; because that information is already in PeopleSoft and is what students should be using to register.
-We will continue to post a course list for the fall and spring; however, no class meeting patterns will be included.
-The course lists we post are done as a courtesy to students so they can see what courses will be offered each semester, as well as the additional detail information not available in the PeopleSoft description.
+The University Class Schedule for the fall term is available by clicking the above "Preparing for Self-Enrollment", and following the instructions in "Step 2: Class Search".
+Please note that the class meeting patterns are in PeopleSoft and is what you will use to register for courses.
+We will continue to post a course list for the fall and spring on our web page; however, no class meeting patterns are included.
+The course lists we post on our web pages are done as a courtesy to students so they can see what courses will be offered each semester, as well as the additional detailed information not available in the PeopleSoft description.

 University Registrar Information

-Click on the University Registrar page, click on the 2211 Time Schedule of Classes (when it becomes available).
 Courses are listed in the University Schedule by department and then are listed in numerical order by the 4-digit Catalog Number.
 Please make sure you are registering for the JD (Law- begins with leading digit '5') offering of the course and not the MSL (Graduate Course- begins with leading digit '2') offering.
 If you do a class search in PeopleSoft, make sure to enter "Law" as the course subject and "Law" as the career.
 In adding both Law as the subject and the Law career, you will get the JD course offering results.
 If you only use Law as the course subject, you will get the first occurrence of courses in PeopleSoft which are the MSL course offerings.
 If you attempt to register for the MSL offering of the course, you will get an error message telling you that the course is out of your career and you will need permission to register for it.
 The scheduled meeting times for classes can also be found there; the University updates the schedule daily during registration.
-The meeting days and times are also listed in this schedule.
-The room assignments are also posted in the University Time Schedule as well as the Law School Schedule of Classes.
+The meeting days, times and room assignments are listed in this schedule.

 Law School Registration Information